-We are a place to experience and explore how we are different, together.
+We are a place to experience how we are different, together.

 Here, you can bake, sing, laugh, dance, cook, cry, get messy and make friends.